Uh oh! We couldn’t find any match.

 You can choose from a few different component options that best serves your content.
 This component is simply repeated in a scrollable list and it will only ever be one type of component.

-While providing choices, it is recommended you assist the user by highlighting some results.
+While providing choices, we recommend you assist the user by highlighting some results.
 This can make it easier and faster for the user to make a decision.

 The platform will display a maximum of 3 Highlights in a list.
 Also, these highlights will only be visible if there are more than 3 results.
 And once Highlights are applied, users have the option of seeing additional results.